Creating a Scalable Cloud Infrastructure for WordPress

 • On the other hand, on Database Servers, there is no need to run Apache with its modules.

 • The above two tweaks for Creating a Scalable Cloud Infrastructure for WordPress is to optimize the performance.
-You can selectively disable more running very carefully if you are a Linux expert.
+You can selectively disable more running services very carefully if you are a Linux expert.

 • You probably have already installed Apache virtual host to each Web Servers to point to the WordPress root directory.